 The arts are not forgotten.
-The Dubai International Jazz Festival in February features renowned artists such as Jools Holland, Macy Gray and Mica Paris.
+The Dubai International Jazz Festival in February features renowned artists.
 Art Dubai is a contemporary art fair held the following month featuring impressive works from the world’s leading galleries.

 The city is also a popular venue for trade shows and conferences.
-Some of the biggest are the Arabian Travel Market in May, the Dubai International Boat Show in March, GITEX Shopper in October, and the Dubai International Motor Show in November.
+Some of the biggest are the Arabian Travel Market in April, the Dubai International Boat Show in February, and the Dubai International Motor Show in November.